Mathnerd314/stroscot/docs/GettingStarted/About.rst

 License
 =======

 Currently the license is WTFPL, because I haven't gotten around to picking a real license.
 It might switch back to Apache 2, IDK.
+License for contributing is CC0.